opensage-agent/opensage_website/documentation_src/wiki/generated/cli/opensage-dependency-check.md

   Check OpenSage external dependencies.

-  Checks for manually installed dependencies: - CodeQL: Required for CodeQL static analysis features - Docker: Required for native Docker sandbox backend - kubectl: Required for Kubernetes sandbox backend
+Checks for manually installed dependencies:
+  - CodeQL: Required for CodeQL static analysis features
+  - Docker: Required for native Docker sandbox backend
+  - kubectl: Required for Kubernetes sandbox backend (under development)

   All dependencies are optional unless you plan to use the corresponding features.